anubhavpgit/anubhavpgit.github.io/content/posts/hacktoberfest.md

 The main code runs in a loop, it keeps processing instructions until either it encounters a `HALT` instruction or reaches the end of the program.
 The interpreter has two main "pipelines" for executing instructions:

-*This stage is used for a simple interpretation of how CPUs execute instructions, and is not **actively** used in the current implementation.
-The code is still present, but it is commented out.
+*The single stage pipeline is used for a simple interpretation of how CPUs execute instructions, and is not **actively** used in the current implementation.
 It helps understand the basic principles and builds a foundation for the more complex pipeline.*

 #### 1. Single Stage Pipeline: